tech-equity-justice/tech-equity-justice.github.io/content/success-story/sunil-tajpuriya.md

 company_logo: "https://themegrill.com/"
 ---

 Sunil comes from a village, Panchagachhi, in Jhapa.
-He always strives to learn more and expand his knowledge.
-He is particularly fascinated by core software development and the inner workings of computers.
-He is eager to continue growing both personally and professionally.
+He completed his bachelor's degree from the Institute of Engineering, Purwanchal campus, Dharan.
+TEJ Fellowship trained and enabled him to get a job as a Mid Level React Developer at Theme Grill.